obriencj/python-sibilant/README.md

 Sibilant is a dialect of LISP which compiles to [Python] bytecode.

-This was a project was begun in 2007 and subsequently left abaondoned in early 2008, and I'm putting it up on GitHub as-is for posterity.
+This was a project begun in 2007 and subsequently left abaondoned in early 2008, and I'm putting it up on GitHub as-is for posterity.
 There is a strong possibility that I may want to hack on it later.

 I believe this project grew out of my hacking with the absurdity that